My alarm goes off and I reluctantly unzip my tent flap, poke my head out, and sit up on the bench.

 I’ve been waiting for an hour at Iwamoto-ji and the rain isn’t letting up.

 The sofas in the community centre were perfect for discrete napping, but one of the monks suggested I go back outside.
 Sometimes it’s better to beg forgiveness than permission.
-Sitting at the covered waiting area with soaked feet and clothes isn’t an ideal for passing the time.
-I nap, snack, lay out my wet belongings.
-Time ambles along.
+Sitting at the covered waiting area with soaked feet and clothes, I nap, snack, lay out my wet belongings.
+Time ambles along, too slowly.

 My phone dies an hour later, just when I realise I’m slower than I thought.
 I should turn back to be safe.
 But I hate leaving things unfinished.